-The following pages contain a list of most of the subjects offered for courses leading to the Degrees of Bachelor of Commerce, Bachelor of Commerce/Diploma of Education, Bachelor of Commerce/Laws, Master of Commerce, Master of Commerce (Honours).
+The following pages contain a list of most of the subjects offered for courses leading to the Degrees of Bachelor of Commerce/Diploma of Education, Bachelor of Commerce/Laws, Master of Commerce, Master of Commerce, Master of Commerce (Honours).
 In general the list is arranged in alphabetical order according to School (or autonomous Department).